Pokeyi/VRC-Floater-Sync/README.md

 - Parent Rotation - Whether you want the floating objects to match the base rotation of their parent object.

 ### UTC-Sync
-UTC-Sync is a method of syncing motions or events for all players without the use of networking by aligning them with Universal Time as a shared frame of refence.
+UTC-Sync is a method of syncing motions or events for all players without the use of networking by aligning them with Universal Time as a shared frame of reference.
 - The only caveat to this form of syncing is that each player's local machine must have had its clock [synchronized](https://youtu.be/VZBxG6v0gYQ).
 This is usually done automatically by Windows.
 The latest synchronization can be checked in your Date & Time Settings, but it should be very rare that this would need to be worried about manually.

 ## Credit & Support